czcbangkai/CameraPoseEstimation/README.md

 This is a small program to estimate the single camera position and orientation when given pictures of a pattern.

+Click here [Demo YouTube Video](https://youtu.be/yDYZd8huJh4) to watch a demo video!

 ## Libraries
 To run this program, you'll have to install